-13-1.
+- 13-1.
 Consent calendar recommendations by standing committees.
 Each standing committee may report an uncontested bill or resolution out of committee with the recommendation that it be placed on the consent calendar.
-As used in this rule, an "uncontested bill or resolution" is any bill or resolution, except a revenue measure, which receives a do-pass or do-pass-as-amended recommendation from the committee to which it is referred, by unanimous vote of the members present and has no opposition expressed by any person present at the committee meeting with respect to the final version of the bill or resolution as approved by the committee.
+As used in this rule, an "uncontested bill or resolution" is any bill or resolution, except a revenue measure, which receives a do-pass or do-pass-as-amended recommendation from the committee to which it is referred, by unanimous vote of the members present and has no opposition expressed by any person present at the committee meeting with respect to the final version of the bill or resolution as approved by the committee. - 13-2.

-13-2.
 Consent calendar placement, objections.
-Any bill or resolution certified by the committee chair as an uncontested bill or resolution shall be placed by the secretary of the Senate or the chief clerk of the House of Representatives, on the consent calendar, upon an affirmative vote therefor of all the members present of the committee reporting the bill or resolution to its respective house.
-Upon objection of any member to the placement or retention of any bill or resolution on the consent calendar, the bill or resolution shall be removed from the consent calendar and may be placed on the house calendar for second reading on the following legislative day.
-No consent calendar bill or resolution may be considered for adoption until the legislative day following the day of its placement on the consent calendar.
+If any bill or resolution receives no opposition testimony in its final form and an affirmative "Do Pass" vote of all members present of the committee reporting the bill or resolution to its respective house, the committee chair may certify the bill or resolution as uncontested.
+Any bill or resolution so certified shall be placed on the consent calendar by the secretary of the Senate or the chief clerk of the House of Representatives.
+If any member objects to the placement or retention of any bill or resolution on the consent calendar, the bill or resolution shall be removed from the consent calendar and placed on the house calendar for second reading on the following legislative day.
+No consent calendar bill or resolution may be considered for adoption until the legislative day following the day of its placement on the consent calendar. - 13-3.

-13-3.
 Consent calendar scheduling.
-The calendar committee in each house may schedule consent calendar bills and resolutions at any time.
+The calendar committee in each house may schedule consent calendar bills and resolutions at any time. - 13-4.

-13-4.
 Consent calendar items--Questions, voting.
 Bills and resolutions on the consent calendar are not debatable.
 The president of the Senate or the speaker of the House of Representatives shall allow a reasonable time for questions from the floor and shall permit the proponents of the bills or resolutions to answer the questions.
 Immediately before voting on the first bill or resolution on the consent calendar, the president of the Senate or the speaker of the House of Representatives shall call to the attention of the members the fact that the next roll call will be the roll call on the bill or resolution on the consent calendar.